gusl/Sorcetta/README.md

 The PRE statement restricts the range of values, and propagates downwards.
 To reset to default state, one can use `PRE: true`.
 The above block tells to test whether "sqrt(a)" in R corresponds to "sqrt(a)" in Julia, but only for non-negative values of `a`.

-# Project B: web application to collect human translations from R to Julia, using Project A to provide feedback.
+# Project B: web application to collect human translations

+Ruby on Rails?

+## Plan

+* interface showing R code, side-by-side with Julia code, aligned by line

+* use Project A to judge correctness of translations.